 achievement standards – specified achievement standards available through a range of subjects; or

 unit standards – package of three numeracy unit standards (26623, 26626, 26627 – all three required).

-*This change is just for NCEA Level 3 students studying at high school in 2020, wanting to attend university in 2021, and is due to the impact of COVID-19 on their studies.
-Next year the UE standard will be the normal requirements.
+*This change is just for NCEA Level 3 students studying at high school in 2020, and is due to the impact of COVID-19 on their studies.
+For more information, go to the NZQA website.